Best 5 Ways to Dress Up Your Thanksgiving Turkey

 The Thanksgiving turkey is the centerpiece of your holiday spread and has the potential to be the most-remembered component of the feast, so when it comes to picking a recipe to help you make the bird, you want one you can trust.
 That's where Food Network comes in.
 Stick to these classic, tried-and-true recipes to transform your turkey into a holiday showstopper — best of all, each is a can-do pick from one of your favorite chefs, like Anne Burrell, Alton Brown and Bobby Flay.
 Read on below to get their top turkey recipes, then visit Thanksgiving Central for more holiday inspiration.

-3. Memphis Fried Turkey — Follow the Neelys' lead and put a down-home spin on Thanksgiving this year with the help of their deep-fried turkey.
+Put a down-home spin on Thanksgiving this year with a deep-fried turkey.
 This impressive bird boasts a bold spice rub and extra-crispy skin.

-1. Maple-Roasted Turkey with Sage, Smoked Bacon and Cornbread Stuffing — Thanks to a bacon blanket on top of the skin and a fresh herb butter beneath it, there's no shortage of flavor in Tyler's crowed-pleasing turkey (pictured above).
+Thanks to a bacon blanket on top of the skin and a fresh herb butter beneath it, there's no shortage of flavor in Tyler's crowed-pleasing turkey.
 He stuffs the bird with cornbread-onion stuffing, roasts it for a few hours and serves the dish alongside lemon-scented gravy for an indulgent finish.